-How To Add Users in Sudoers File in Debian 12
+How To Add Users in Sudoers File in Debian – [6 Easy Ways]

-Granting permissions to users for accessing Linux systems like Debian 12 must be done with care as giving unnecessary permissions can compromise the system’s security.
-On Debian and other Linux systems, the users can be segregated based on different groups.
-The group with administrator rights is named as sudo group in most of the Linux distributions.
+Granting permissions to users for accessing Linux systems like Debian 12 must be done with care, as giving unnecessary permissions can compromise the system’s security.
+On Debian and other Linux systems, users can be segregated into different groups.
+The group with administrator rights is named the sudo group in most of Linux distributions.
 The users in this group are allowed to execute every type of command as they have full access to it.

-How To Add Users in Sudoers File in Debian 12
+6 Ways To Add Users to Sudoers File in Debian

-The sudoers file is the configuration file for the users having admin rights.
+The sudoers file is the configuration file for users having admin rights.
 It controls the behavior of the sudo command, which allows authorized users to run commands with administrative privileges.
-On Debian when you create a new user and execute any command using sudo you will probably get an error the username is not in sudoers file:
+On Debian, when you create a new user and execute any command using sudo, you will probably get an error: the username is not in the sudoers file:

 Debian 12 username not in sudoers file error